As the way we manage power continues to evolve, Western Power has started installing advanced meters in homes across WA.

 An advanced meter is quite different to your old meter.
 An advanced meter has a communication card which uses radio frequency to automatically and remotely send energy use data automatically to Western Power.

-That data is used to calculate energy bills, and can help us detect faulty meters and supply issues.
+That data is used to calculate energy bills, and can help us detect faults and supply issues.

 Advanced meters are safe